deveshksh/URL-Shortener/README.md

 Create a new database by running python manage.py migrate

 Run the server using python manage.py runserver
+* make sure you user port 8000 of the localhost *
 ## Usage
 Navigate to the app in your web browser.